telecombcn-dl/2017-dlai-team5/README.md

   <img src="images/actor-critic.png" width="400" alt="" />
   <br/>
   <br/>
-  Fig. 2: The interaction between the Actor-Critic components.
+  Fig. 2: The interaction bet
+  en the Actor-Critic components.
 Source [4].
 </p>

 The reason for the policy being stochastic is that otherwise there will be not room for improvement: the critic must learn about actions that are not preferred (i.e. have a low probability in the current policy).
 This allows discovering alternative sequence of operations that seemed unpromising at first but lead to a higher accumulated reward at the end.
 More interestengly, one could wonder why then it is not better to act completely randomly in order to learn as much of possible.
 This is, however, undesirable since random policy are very unlikely to discover the interesting (i.e. the most advantageous) areas of the state space, namely, the ones associated with good performance.